jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for the middle-class to watch infotainment news, donate to a social cause, march in a demonstration, and think we're improving the world.

 To have a better society, we need a new ruling philosophy.
-One that gives people the right and duty to evolve our society to the Internet age, but also one that targets our largest political problem today; antagonism.
+One that gives people the right and duty to evolve our society to the Internet age, but also one that targets today's biggest political enemy; antagonism.
 Like despotism, racism, and sexism, antagonism needs to be eliminated from our society.

-We'll only upgrade our society when ordinary people have the right, duty, and protection to use whatever tool they think best in their home and work lives.
+Antagonism is defeated, when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
+Does your boss decide which apps you can use?
+Do you treat your plumber the same way?

-Do you tell your plumber what tools to use?
-In practical terms, Techvolution means ordinary people must use new technology to solve social problems.
-It also means local businesses on Main Street need to be priortized over Big Government and Big Business.
-Small businesses are more open to using new technology because they don't have the layers of Industrial Age bureaucracy committed to stopping progress.
+In practical terms, Techvolution means ordinary people return to being specialist.
+Specialists are the best person to decide which new technology solves their problems.
+Empowering frontline specialists means local businesses on Main Street get priortized over Big Government and Big Business.
+Small businesses are better because they're more open to using new technology, and aren't filled with layers of Industrial Age bureaucracy committed to stopping progress.

+Our society is filled with parties.
+Cosplay, raves, dances, clubs, concerts, honkey tongs, we're free to play as we want.
+But someone still has to book the venue, decorate, sell tickets, and hire staff.
+Perhaps the planner makes a profit, but regardless we party because a few people step up.

+If Main Street wants the same freedom at work, we need to step up.
+Once we do, the bullshitization of work ends, and we actually enjoy our jobs again.
+Especially because we'll see our society improve.

+What a reason to party!

-In the end, the desire to seek out new tools is how we win the game of evolution.
+Because, in the end, living happy lives wins the game of evolution.
 Civilization evolves when its members adopt a modern philosophy and become a player god of the modern age.
 We've upgraded our philosophy many times before, and it's simply time to do it again.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky">via Gfycat</a></p>

 _Like magic, or even the Force, this machine can make hammers, wrenches, replacement parts, and almost anything else.
 Using new technology is real politics.
 Because it promotes evolution.
-It doesn't matter if you thrive or die while trying.
-We, as individuals, can only try new ideas and see what works.
 Marching against climate change, or watching infotainment television is merely being an extra.
-The struggle with our society is regular people don't think to act like protagonists or player gods.
+Main Street has forgotten what it's like being a protagonist or player god.
 And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete stuff.
 We'll overcome this antagonism below._

 ===